arif-rachim/react-hook-useobserver/readme.md

 # React Hook useObserver.

-Avoid excessive re-rendering in your React app by using `useObserver` and `useObserverListener` as an alternative to `useState` and `useEffect`.
+Avoid excessive re-rendering in your React app by using `useObserver` and `useObserverListener` as an alternative to `useState`.

-Both `useState` and `useEffect` are frequently used hooks.
-However, if not used correctly, these two hooks are the source of React application performance issue.
-The issue with useState is that whenever we call setState, react re-renders the component where we declared the useState.
-If we place useState at the parent component level and there are child components that are really sophisticated and heavy, this will be disastrous.
+Both `useState` is frequently used hook.
+However, when you use the setState function, useState will immediately re-render the component.
-We may use `useObserver` and `useObserverListener` to solve this.
+Most of the time, we don't want to re-render the component right away, and we want to make sure that we're re-rendering the component that listens to the change of a specific attribute in the state only.
+As an alternative, we can utilize useObserver to fix this problem.

 ###### The following are examples of common uses of useState.